Britain through to America's Cup for first time in 60 years after defeating Italy — with F1 tech

 The fine margins seen between teams in Formula 1 have been also evidenced on the water this year in Barcelona.
 The Mediterranean coast is hosting the America’s Cup series, which includes the battle to select the team that will challenge New Zealand later this month — called the Louis Vuitton Cup.

-Three of the five challengers (US, Switzerland and France) have been gradually eliminated after a series of rounds involving head-to-head races, where the winning margin is typically measured in seconds after races that last for between 25 and 45 minutes.
+Four of the five challengers (US, Switzerland, Italy and France) were gradually eliminated after a series of rounds involving head-to-head races, where the winning margin is typically measured in seconds after races that last for between 25 and 45 minutes.

 Louis Vuitton Cup Final